 Mark Hurd attended Baylor University on a tennis scholarship and graduated in 1979 with a bachelor's degree in business administration.
-He is a member of the Baylor University Board of Regents and Vice Chair of the Executive Committee and serves on the Advancement and Development Committee and the Finance and Facilities Committee.
+He is Vice Chair, Baylor University Board of Regents and serves on the Executive Committee.

 During his time at Baylor, in addition to playing on the tennis team, Hurd served as recruitment chair and president of the Texas Lambda chapter of the Phi Delta Theta fraternity.
 Hurd has said of Baylor, “I love this school and what it did for me…When you take part in the progress of Baylor, you build a lot of pride.”
 Hurd has been recognized by Baylor University for his contributions to the University and its tennis program with a Distinguished Alumni Award in 2008, a Baylor Legacy Award in 2012, and the 2012-2013 Baylor Meritorious Achievement Award for his philanthropic and personal involvement with the University.
 Hurd also received the Baylor Business Legend Award from the Houston Baylor Business Network